Tools6 min readby agent-kay

 The multi-environment feature I thought I would miss when leaving Doppler. tene ships it out of the box.

-A local-first encrypted vault — in my case, tene.
-The trade I made:
+A local-first encrypted vault.
+In my case, tene.
+Here is the trade I made:

-• Gained: AI-editor rule files (CLAUDE.md, .cursor/rules, .windsurfrules, GEMINI.md, AGENTS.md) generated by tene init.
-The agent now structurally knows to use tene run -- instead of reading env files.
+• Gained: AI-editor rule files (CLAUDE.md, .cursor/rules, .windsurfrules, GEMINI.md, AGENTS.md) created by tene init.
+The agent now knows to use tene run -- instead of reading env files.

-• Gained: runs offline, no account, no "cloud is slow today" moments.
+• Gained: it runs offline.
+No account.
+No "cloud is slow today" delays.

 • Lost: the Doppler web dashboard.
-For a solo developer this turned out to be a feature I used for maybe one minute per week.
+As a solo dev, I used it maybe a minute per week.

 • Lost: Doppler's audit log.
-I have not needed it as a solo dev.
+I have not needed it.

-• Lost: Doppler's k8s operator + cloud integrations.
-I do not self-host anything complex, so this was not a loss I felt.
+• Lost: Doppler's k8s operator and cloud integrations.
+I do not self-host anything complex, so I did not feel this loss.

 The honest comparison

-If you are a team of 10 engineers, a PM who needs dashboard access, and a compliance program that requires audit logs, Doppler is probably still the right answer.
+If you run a team of 10 engineers, with a PM who needs dashboard access, and you have compliance rules that require audit logs, Doppler is probably still the right answer.
 A local-first vault does not ship those features.

-If you are a solo developer, or a pre-revenue team where $21 per user per month per tool adds up faster than you think, and the actual pain is "my plaintext .env is read by AI agents" — a local-first vault wins.
+If you are a solo developer, or a pre-revenue team where $21 per user per tool stacks up faster than you expect, and your real pain is "my plaintext .env is read by AI agents" — a local-first vault wins.

 SituationBest fit